matrix-org/matrix-spec/content/rooms/fragments/v6-redactions.md

 -   `membership`

-The content object must also be stripped of all keys, unless it is one of one of the following event types:
+The content object must also be stripped of all keys, unless it is one of the following event types:

 -   `m.room.member` allows key `membership`.
 -   `m.room.create` allows key `creator`.